 Bonded Warehouse Mode (Code 1210): Bonded warehouse is a special administrative zone subject to the supervision from the customs.
 Under this mode, large quantities of overseas products are transported to the approved bonded warehouses in bulk through international logistics in advance.
 Those products will be stored in the bonded warehouse until online consumer places a purchase order through CBEC platforms.
 After declaration and clearance, the corresponding products will then be removed from the stock and delivered to consumers in small packages.

 Direct Mail Model (Code 9610): Through this channel, the overseas products are often stored in the country of production or overseas warehouses and mailed directly to Chinese consumers package by package after receiving online ordering requests.

-It is also worth noting that, in either way, the transaction data including digital order, payment bill, and logistics bill shall be shared with the customs for clearance.
+It is also worth noting that, in either way, the transaction data including digital order, payment sheet, and logistics sheet shall be shared with the customs for clearance.

 2.4 Preferential Taxation